Bank of America

-The bank's large market share, business activities, and economic impact has led to numerous lawsuits and investigations regarding both mortgages and financial disclosures dating back to the 2008 financial crisis.
-Its corporate practices of servicing the middle class and wider banking community has yielded a substantial market share since the early 20th century.
+The bank's large market share, business activities, and economic impact have led to numerous lawsuits and investigations regarding both mortgages and financial disclosures dating back to the 2008 financial crisis.
+Its corporate practices of servicing the middle class and wider banking community have yielded a substantial market share since the early 20th century.
 As of August 2018, Bank of America has a $313.5 billion market capitalization, making it the 13th largest company in the world.
-As the sixth largest American public company, it garnered $102.98 billion in sales as of June 2018.
-Bank of America was ranked #25 on the 2020 Fortune 500 rankings of the largest US corporations by total revenue.
-Likewise, Bank of America was also ranked #8 on the 2020 Global 2000 rankings done by Forbes.
-Bank of America was named the "World's Best Bank" by the Euromoney Institutional Investor in their 2018 Awards for Excellence.
+As the sixth-largest American public company, it garnered $102.98 billion in sales as of June 2018.
+Bank of America was ranked No. 25 on the 2020 Fortune 500 rankings of the largest US corporations by total revenue.
+Likewise, Bank of America was also ranked No. 6 on Forbes' 2023 Global 2000 rankings.
+Bank of America was named the "World's Best Bank" by Euromoney Institutional Investor in its 2018 Awards for Excellence.

 History

-The Bank of America name first appeared in 1923, with the formation in California of Bank of America, Los Angeles.
-In 1928, this entity was acquired by Bank of Italy of San Francisco, which took the Bank of America name two years later.
+Bank of America, Los Angeles, was founded in California in 1923.
+In 1928, this entity was acquired by the Bank of Italy of San Francisco, which took the Bank of America name two years later.

-The eastern portion of the Bank of America franchise can be traced to 1784, when Massachusetts Bank was chartered, the first federally chartered joint-stock owned bank in the United States and only the second bank to receive a charter in the United States.
+The eastern portion of the Bank of America franchise can be traced to 1784, when the Massachusetts Bank was chartered, the first federally chartered joint-stock owned bank in the United States and only the second bank to receive a charter in the United States.
 This bank became FleetBoston, with which Bank of America merged in 2004.
 In 1874, Commercial National Bank was founded in Charlotte.
 That bank merged with American Trust Company in 1958 to form American Commercial Bank.
-Two years later it became North Carolina National Bank when it merged with Security National Bank of Greensboro.
+Two years later, it became North Carolina National Bank when it merged with Security National Bank of Greensboro.
 In 1991, it merged with C&S/Sovran Corporation of Atlanta and Norfolk to form NationsBank.

-The central portion of the franchise dates to 1910, when Commercial National Bank and Continental National Bank of Chicago merged in 1910 to form Continental & Commercial National Bank, which evolved into Continental Illinois National Bank & Trust.
+The central portion of the franchise dates to 1910, when Commercial National Bank and Continental National Bank of Chicago merged to form Continental & Commercial National Bank, which evolved into Continental Illinois National Bank & Trust.